mckib2/ecen777_proj1/README.md

 ## Installation

-Run `python3 -m pip -r requirements.txt` to install dependencies.
+Using Python 3 (will probably not work using Python 2), run `python -m pip install -r requirements.txt` to install dependencies.

 ## GUI